 In addition to liabilities, the Statement of Net Position or Balance Sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has three items that qualify for reporting in this category.
-The first item is related to pensions reported in the District's proportion of the collective net pension liability (ERS System) and net pension asset (TRS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
+The first item is related to pensions reported in the District-wide Statement of Net Position.
+This represents the effect of the net change in the District's proportion of the collective net pension liability (ERS System) and net pension asset (TRS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 The second item is revenues from grants received that have met all other eligibility requirements except those related to time restrictions.
 The third item is related to OPEB reporting in the District-wide Statement of Net Position.
 This represents the effect of the net changes of assumptions or other inputs.